xiix0/scam/README.md

-Harp not on that string.
+Must I hold a candle to my shames?
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "The Merchant of Venice"